-Upon AC mains power up the system will return to the last operating condition, including the selected source, downmix modes, etc. As a precaution, however, the post-fader digital and analog monitor output levels will always return to the minimum value.
-The rotary level control or the reference level button must then be used to return the system to the desired monitor output level.
+Upon AC mains power up the system will return to the last operating condition, including the selected source, downmix mode, etc. As a precaution, however, the monitor output level will always return to its minimum value.
+The rotary level control or the reference level button must then be used to set the level of the monitor output to the desired level.

-Model 780-03 Central Controller
+Model 780-02 Central Controller

-The Model 780-03's front panel contains two LEDs.
-The control console status LED will light whenever the Model 780-03 is communicating with the one or more connected Model 790 or Model 71 units.
-A flashing control console status LED will indicate that the 12 Vdc output provided to support the connected control consoles is in a short-circuit or over-current condition.
+The Model 780-02's front panel contains two LEDs.
+The control console status LED will light whenever the Model 780-02 is communicating with the one or more connected Model 790 or Model 71 units.
+If the control console status LED is flashing it indicates that the 12 volt DC output provided to support the connected control consoles is in its short-circuit or over-current condition.
 The control console status LED will not light when a Model 790 is in the configuration mode or when the Model 790 is going through its power-up sequence.

-The sync status LED will light whenever a valid timing reference signal is being received by the Model 780-03.
+The sync status LED will light whenever a valid timing reference signal is being received by the Model 780-02.
 A flashing sync status LED indicates that a valid sync signal is not being received.
 The timing reference can be, depending on how the system is configured, an externally supplied timing (sync) reference or the L/R input of the selected input source.